-- 26. If a member of staff in School has a concern about a particular pupil they should follow the School's normal safeguarding procedures and report their concern to the School's Designated Safeguarding Lead.
-If the DSL considers it appropriate, she will then discuss the matter with Surrey Children's Social Care and with the Prevent advisor at Surrey Police. - 27.
-Staff can also contact Surrey Police by dialling 101 (the non-emergency number).
-The Police will talk to staff in confidence about their concerns and help them gain access to support and advice. - 28.
+27. If a member of staff in School has a concern about a particular pupil they should follow the School's normal safeguarding procedures and report their concern to the School's Designated Safeguarding Lead.
+If the DSL considers it appropriate, the matter will be discussed with C-SPA and with the Prevent advisor at Surrey Police.

+- 28. Staff can also contact Surrey Police by dialling 101 (the non-emergency number).
+The Police will talk to staff in confidence about their concerns and help them gain access to support and advice. - 29.
 Staff and Governors are also able to contact the Department for Education on a telephone helpline (020 7340 7264) in order to raise concerns relating to extremism directly.
 Concerns can also be raised by email to counter.extremism@education.gsi.gov.uk.
 Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident, in which case normal emergency procedures should be followed.